cubrink/mlcv_tests/README.md

 # mlcv_tests
-Some custom tests to help with CS6406
+Some custom tests to help with CS6406 - Machine Learning for Computer Vision

 To use:
 1. Run `pip install -r requirements.txt`